QuantumKitHub/MultiTensorKit.jl/docs/src/man/implementation.md

 Vb = Vect[A4Object](M => 1) # non-degenerate boundary virtual space
 init_mps = FiniteMPS(L, P, V; left=Vb, right=Vb)
 ````

-> [!IMPORTANT]
+!!! warning "Important"
-> We must pass on a left and right virtual space to the keyword arguments `left` and `right` of the `FiniteMPS` constructor, since these would by default try to place a trivial space of the `Sector`, which does not exist for any `BimoduleSector` due to the semisimple unit.
+    We must pass on a left and right virtual space to the keyword arguments `left` and `right` of the `FiniteMPS` constructor, since these would by default try to place a trivial space of the `Sector`, which does not exist for any `BimoduleSector` due to the semisimple unit.

 ## DMRG2 and the entanglement spectrum
 We can now look to find the ground state of the Hamiltonian with two-site DMRG.
 We use this instead of the "usual" one-site DMRG because the two-site one will smartly fill up the blocks of the local tensor during the sweep, allowing one to initialise as a product state in one block and more likely avoid local minima, a common occurence in symmetric tensor network simulations.